madslundt/NetCoreMicroservicesSample/README.md

 The architecture shows that there is one public Api (Api gateway).
 This is accessible for the clients.

-Next is the GraphQL service (this can either be an independent service or implemented into the public Api).
+Next is the GraphQL service.
 The GraphQL resolves to one or more micro service(s) via HTTP Rest.

 Each micro service has its own API that is only accessible from the Public API or GraphQL.
 Each micro service has one or more database (mssql, postgres, elastic search, etc.).
 That also means the micro services are decoupled from other micro services.
 Micro services are event based which means they can publish or subscribe to any events.
 By doing so one or more micro services can publish an event which can be received by one or more micro services unknown for the publisher(s).